-In order to import a list of parts, the list needs to be in Excel or .csv file format.
+In order to import a list of parts, the list needs to be in Excel or .csv file format (Excel is preferred).
 The easiest way to get started is to download the Items import Template here and then input your data into the appropriate columns.

 You don’t have to use our template.
 You might find a list from a vendor or distributor helpful.
 Just make sure that you have one item per row and don’t leave any blank rows.

 - Go to Items > Options (button) > Advanced (tab) > and click the Import Tool button

 - Click Step 1: Upload Data – this opens a dialogue box where you will navigate to the Excel/.csv file.

 - Locate the .csv file and click Open

 - iPoint will open the .csv file into the Import Tool where you can see the details from your spreadsheet.

 - If your data has a header row, click the Row Options button to Make Header Row, moving that row from your data into the header row of the Import Tool.

 - If you do not have a header row, you can set the header details in each of the columns using one of the following methods.

 - Click in the yellow header field and choose the matching iPoint header field.
 For a description of each header, refer to the bottom of this page.